jiaoyining/jiaoyining.github.io/README.md

 At SJTU, I served as a Teaching Assistant in Spring 2019 for Computer Vision in Biomedical Engineering.

 # Hobbies
-In my free time, I enjoy [reading books](https://github.com/jiaoyining/jiaoyining.github.io/readinglist.md) and wirting poems.
-I was invited《Chinese Poetry》“New Discovery” Poetry Camp and some of my works were published in *Poetry Periodical*,*Chinese Poetry*, etc.
+In my free time, I enjoy [reading books](https://jiaoyining.github.io/reading-list) and wirting poems.
+I was invited to *Chinese Poetry New Discovery* Poetry Camp in 2018 as one of the twelve campers and some of my works were published in *Poetry Periodical*,*Chinese Poetry*, etc.